 One of the most famous London landmarks, the Abbey sits across Parliament Square from Big Ben and the Houses of Parliament, and along with the smaller St Margaret’s Church next door, these make up one of four UNESCO World Heritage Sites in London.

 Sixteen English (and later British) monarchs are buried in Westminster Abbey, including Edward the Confessor in 1066 and George II in 1760.

 It’s also a burial place for prominent British writers, scientists and cultural figures, including Geoffrey Chaucer, Charles Dickens, Sir Isaac Newton, and Stephen Hawking.

 Architecturally, Westminster Abbey is one of the most spectacular churches in Britain, with the interior built in various Gothic styles.
 The most beautiful part of the Abbey is the gorgeous fan-vaulted Lady Chapel, built by King Henry VII in the contemporary, uniquely British, Perpendicular style.

-Skip the line by booking one of these tours ahead of time!
+Skip the line by booking your spot today!

 Recommended by Nina of Nina Out and About

 A bucket list experience you’ll find on every London list is having high tea.
 But most people will tell you to go to a fancy hotel or somewhere that tea will cost you as much as your hotel room!

 In reality, the best place to have tea is in Covent Garden.
 This beautiful area is full of the best patisseries and trinket shops in the city.
 Hidden amongst them are cafes that serve high tea so delicious you’ll feel like Queen Elizabeth II!

 They composed high tea of scones with jam and clotted cream, an assortment of cakes and finger sandwiches, and a pot of tea that you select from a menu.